What a Great Menu Knowledge Quiz Actually Covers

 Our pipeline runs three passes:

-- Read & write — Claude Sonnet reads your menu and drafts 100-400 questions covering every item.
+- Read & write, Claude Sonnet reads your menu and drafts 100-400 questions covering every item.

-- Polish — a second pass rewrites weak questions, catches duplicates, fixes ambiguous item names (e.g. "Chicago" → "Chicago deep-dish flatbread").
+- Polish, a second pass rewrites weak questions, catches duplicates, fixes ambiguous item names (e.g. "Chicago" → "Chicago deep-dish flatbread").

-- Fact-check — Claude Opus reviews each question against the source menu.
+- Fact-check, Claude Opus reviews each question against the source menu.
 Removes unfixable ones, fixes bad options, flags allergen assumptions for manager approval.

 The end result is better than anything a busy GM would write by hand on a Tuesday afternoon.
-Not because AI is smarter — because it's consistent.
+Not because AI is smarter, because it's consistent.

-How to Run Quizzes That Stick
+How Do You Run Menu Quizzes That Stick?

-- Short and frequent — 5 to 15 questions, two to three times a week.
+- Short and frequent, 5 to 15 questions, two to three times a week.
 Not one monster quiz once a quarter.

-- Section-specific — Wine section on Monday, food on Thursday.
+- Section-specific, Wine section on Monday, food on Thursday.
 Rotating keeps it fresh.

-- Immediate feedback — show the correct answer right after each question.
+- Immediate feedback, show the correct answer right after each question.
 Half the learning happens there.

-- Pair with action — scores tie to specials board spots, pairing challenges, etc. Gamification drives engagement.
+- Pair with action, scores tie to specials board spots, pairing challenges, etc. Gamification drives engagement.

 Ready to roll?
 Start with the quiz app overview or see how we handle new hire onboarding.
 For the full pricing + feature breakdown, visit the main product page.